 The walk is fairly remote in most parts, with the exception of the section through Macclesfield Forest, around the reservoirs.

 How high is Shutlingsloe?
-The top of the peak is 506 metres, slightly shorter than nearby Shining Tor at 559 metres but still give you wonderful views of the Peak District.
+The top of the peak is 506 metres, slightly shorter than nearby Shining Tor at 559 metres but will still give you wonderful views of the Peak District.
 Remember to pack supplies and warm clothes for the walk.
 It can be cold and windy at the top of Shutlingsloe peak.

 At Trentabank Reservoir there is a large flock of herons that nest there every year, if you love wildlife it’s a perfect place to stop.